X

 ABOUT MIDNIGHT SYNDICATE

-For over two decades, composers Edward Douglas and Gavin Goszka have been known as Midnight Syndicate, creating symphonic soundtracks to imaginary films that facilitate a transcendental and adventurous escape into the secret dimensions of the mind’s eye.
-To many of their fans, they are horror music pioneers brewing a signature blend of instrumental orchestral gothic music and movie-style sound effects.
-To others, they remain the first “haunted house band” that forever changed the Halloween music genre and became a staple of the October holiday season.
-Still others, know them for their contributions to the use of music in the roleplaying and board game industries.
+For almost three decades, composers Edward Douglas and Gavin Goszka have been known as Midnight Syndicate, creating symphonic soundtracks to imaginary films that facilitate a transcendental and adventurous escape into the secret dimensions of the mind’s eye.
+To many of their fans, they are horror music pioneers with their genre-defying signature blend of gothic instrumental music and immersive sound effects.
+To others, they remain the haunt music icons that forever changed the haunted attractions and Halloween music industries while becoming a staple of the October holiday season.
+Still others, know them as the for their collaboration with Dungeons & Dragons and contributions to the use of music in the roleplaying games and development of the RPG music genre.

 JOIN THE FAN COMMUNITY